|

 evil” thing.
 Only

-we’re not arguing with
+I’m not arguing with

 Gandhi.
-We think
+I think

 non-violence is